 - 1. Remove the adhesive tape from the internal antenna assembly. - 2.
-Align the hole on the internal antenna assembly with the stand on the system. - 3.
-Replace the screw (M3x3) to secure the internal antenna assembly to the system. - 4.
-Route the black antenna-cable under the EMI shielding and through the cable clip with a tool.
+Remove the adhesive tape from the chassis. - 3.
+Align the internal antenna assembly to the chassis. - 4.
+Replace the screw (M3x3MM) that secures the internal antenna assembly to the chassis. - 5.
+Route the antenna-cable (black) under the EMI shielding with a tool.

-- 1. Install the WLAN card.

-- 2. Install the side cover.
+- 1. Install the WLAN card. - 2.
+Install the side cover.

-- 3. Follow the procedure in after working inside your computer.
+3. Follow the procedure in after working inside your computer.

-Removing the antenna (Location 3)
+Removing internal antenna (Location 3)